jamesmagoo/nostr-writer/README.md

 - Relays Configuration: Configure to send to whatever relays you like.

 ### Coming Soon...
-- After publishing get a link to the published note on focal.ink
+- Published view will have a link to the published note/event on njump.me
+- Multiple user profiles (nsecs) - so you can publish as different nostr accounts
+- Improved UI

 ### Ideas..
 - Plugin User Relay: A relay specific to this plugin - see what everyone else is writing.